edbotstudio/turtlex/README.md

 ```

 ## Usage
+Let's just jump straight in to a turtle program using the turtlex front() function.

 ```python
 import turtle                                   # we'll need the turtle package import turtlex                                  # utils for window appearance and behaviour